MaryanGelle/Productivity/readme.md

 ## Sign-up

 - ## Sign-up form
-  - The Sign up page we added a sign-up form that at the center of the page, that is responsive all different devices and screens.
-This will allows users to sign up to join others who are also commited.
+  - The Sign up page we added a sign-up form centered on the page and responsive on all devices and screens.
+This will allows users to sign up to join others who are also committed.
 The users are expected provide their name, email and their goals.
   - It allows users to access our services.

 <div align="center">